 • German: Learn the basics and phrases of the German Language.
 Class also covered modern German life and cultural norms.

-Designed for Spouses' of deployed, extended TDY or geographically separated Soldiers, this is a forum for Family members to discuss mutual needs while remaining connected to the community.
+Designed for spouses of deployed, extended temporary duty, or geographically separated Soldiers, this is a forum for family members to discuss mutual needs while remaining connected to the community.
 The get-together is held weekly to encourage spouses to connect with other spouses during the time of deployment.